 Information about the Environmental Impact Statement for these sites is available at http://cpd.uw.edu/uw-seattle.

-Access the Draft 2018 UW Campus Masterplan at this link: https://pm.uw.edu/campus-master-plan
+Access the Draft 2018 UW Campus Masterplans at this link: Campus Master Plans

 The Project Executive Committee and the University Architectural Commission worked collaboratively to select Lease Crutcher Lewis/Miller Hull Partnership as the Design Builder for the Population Health Facility project.
 This integrated delivery process engages owner stakeholders, trade partners and consultants early in the project definition and design phase to encourage innovation and maximize value for the project.
 The UW chose this delivery method for the following reasons.